renovatebot/renovate/docs/development/adding-a-package-manager.md

 ### `updateArtifacts` (async, optional)

 This function is triggered if a dependency has been updated for a package file or `lockfileMaintenance` has been triggered.
-Mostly this function is used to directly or indirectly ( e.g. by executing external binaries ) update lock files.
+Mostly this function is used to directly (or indirectly) update lock files.
+An example of indirectly updating the lock file: running external binaries.

 ### `updateDependency` (optional)